Ctenophorus caudicinctus: Etymology

-Ctenephorus is the largest group of lizards in Australia.
-Ctenephorus means comb-bearing dragons and caudicinctus means ring-tailed.
+Ctenophorus is the largest genus of lizards in Australia.
+Ctenephorus comes from Ancient Greek κτείς (kteís), meaning "comb", and φόρος (phóros), meaning "bearing", and caudicinctus means ring-tailed in Latin.
 Many of these species have been grouped by similar morphology and have been given informal names derived from mythological creatures.

 Anatomy

 Excretion

 The environment in Western Australia where Ctenophorus Caudicinctus is commonly found is arid and dry.
 Ctneophorus caudicinctus and many other lizards in dry tropics, do not produce hyperosmotic urine.
 The wall of the colon absorbs water and salts so that the body can retain water to prevent dehydration.

 Sensory characteristics

 Ctenophorus caudicinctus has vestibular hearing.
 The hair cells located in the neuroepithelial structures in the inner ear acts as receptors.
 They convert mechanical energy by the displacement of their surroundings into electrochemical energy.
 The displacement of their surroundings are caused by sound waves and they use the balance of their head to perceive their surroundings.

 Maintenance of water

 Ctenophorus caudicinctus has scale hinges that overlap each other and it creates an enclosed spaced between the scales.
 The scale hinges are flexible and able to stretch due to its thin layer of β-keratin in the hinge joint.
 These scale hinges create a smooth surface texture.
 The water flows into the mouth and over the scales not between the scales.
 The purpose of this is to promote cutaneous water transport to the body.
 It allows water to be absorbed into the deeper layers of the body through capillary action and hinge joint channels.